runpod/docs/docs/get-started.md

 ---
 title: Quickstart
 sidebar_position: 2
-description: "Learn how to create a RunPod account, add funds, deploy your first GPU or CPU Pod, and explore next steps for API keys, Serverless deployment, and connecting via CLI or REST API."
+description: "Learn how to create a RunPod account, add funds, and deploy your first GPU Pod."
 ---

 # Get started with RunPod

-Welcome to RunPod!
-This page shows you how to create an account and deploy your first Pod.
+Learn how to create an account and deploy your first Pod.

 ## Create an account